-If the child can wait for the parent/carer to come
+If the child / young person can wait for the parent/carer to come

-- ► The Coordinator/leader of the setting will contact the parent/carers - ► The Coordinator/leader of the setting will allocate a member of the CYP team who will stay with the child to make them comfortable and monitor them. - ► The Coordinator/leader of the setting will explain to the parent/carer when they arrive what has happened and/or the symptoms being shown.
-It will then be for the parent/carer to seek medical advice; the parent/carer will be required to sign the sign out register.
+- ► The Coordinator/leader of the setting will contact the parent/carers - ▶ The Coordinator/leader of the setting will allocate a member of the CYP team who will stay with the child / young person to make them comfortable and monitor them. - ► The Coordinator/leader of the setting will explain to the parent/carer when they arrive what has happened and/or the symptoms being shown.
+It will then be for the parent/carer to seek medical advice.

-A report of any accident is recorded on an accident form, and parent/carers will be asked to sign the form as an acknowledgement that they have been informed of the accident and the actions taken (see Accident and incident reporting policy).
+A report of any accident is recorded on MyConcern safeguarding software, and parent/carers will always be asked to sign the parent communication form as an acknowledgement that they have been informed of the accident and the actions taken (see Accident and incident reporting policy).